kimvanwyk/md410_2021_conv_website/content/venue/_index.md

 # Alternative Accomodation

-There are a number of B&B's and small hotels in the immediate area and several larger hotels in Umhlanga are only 10-15 minutes away.
+There are a number of B&B's and small hotels in the immediate area and several B&B's and larger hotels in Umhlanga are only 10-15 minutes away.